rwxrob/zet/20210912151607/README.md

 # Personal Go Project Testing Conventions

-I have a particular preference from among the many Go file naming conventions out there.
+I have a particular preference from among the many Go testing conventions.
+My goals are simplicity (for user/reader) and sustainability above all.

 **Put all examples in `examples_test.go`** and no I don't care how many there are, they all go in there so people can grep through it and see